EthanAndreas/Chess-project-C-/README.md

-Test on 50 stroke without a take in a row                                                               \n Test on pawn's promotion                                                                                \n Test on king against king situation leading to impossible checkmate                                     \n
+Test on 50 stroke without a take in a row                                                               \n Test on pawn's promotion                                                                                \n Test on king against king situation leading to impossible checkmate                                     \n Test on display (canonical position and number of destroyed pieces)                                     \n
                                                                                                         \n
 * Comment :                                                                                             \n
 The tests show the level of requirement reached.                                                        \n